mercere99/MABE2/docs/first_steps/01_quickstart.rst

 To open the file, you can do so from the terminal, or navigate to the same ``build`` folder from your file manager and open the file from there.

-Every time that you run your ``.mabe`` file, ``output.csv`` is overwritten, which means that it is important that if you wnat to save your data, you do so between runs.
+Every time that you run your ``.mabe`` file, ``output.csv`` is overwritten, which means that it is important that if you want to save your data, you do so between runs.
 There are a couple of ways to save your data.

 Copy the CSV File